Leading Manufacturer and Supplier of Industrial, Residential, and Architectural Sound Control Products across Canada.

 Sure, this place is man-made, but it’s legitimately the quietest place on Earth according to Guinness World Records.
 The 99.9% sound-absorbent chamber is made of layers of concrete and steel, lined with crosshatched buffers, and the floor is suspended by mesh to account for any bit of sound.
 “We challenge people to sit in the chamber in the dark,” lab founder Steven Orfield has said.
 “When it’s quiet, ears will adapt.
 The quieter the room, the more things you hear.
 You’ll hear your heart beating; sometimes you can hear your lungs, hear your stomach gurgling loudly.
 In the anechoic chamber, you become the sound.”
 The longest anyone has lasted is 45 minutes.

 To find the products you need to make your own quiet place visit our product page.
 To get assistance with soundproofing products, knowledge or consulting contact us today!
-Hush City Soundproofing is your one stop shop for soundproofing and acoustic products, consulting, education and installation*.
+Hush City soundproofing is your one stop shop for soundproofing and acoustic products, consulting, education and installation*.

 Share Blog: